SAP/ui5-tooling/README.md

 ## Modules

-UI5 Tooling consists of multiple modules.
+UI5 CLI consists of multiple modules.
 Each one is managed in a separate repository:

 - [ui5-cli](https://github.com/SAP/ui5-cli): UI5 Command Line Interface, utilizing all of the following modules
 - [ui5-project](https://github.com/SAP/ui5-project): Modules for building a UI5 project's dependency tree, including configuration